 - Member programs can nominate only one applicant for this scholarship.
 Programs with multiple potential applicants should devise their own internal review process to select one applicant.
 The selected graduate student will submit their own application.

-- While nominating an applicant for the scholarship, member programs should consider the feasibility of the applicant to advance to the candidacy stage by June 15, 2022 (previously May 31, 2022).
-Scholarship awardees will be required to provide proof (letter from research advisor) verifying the candidacy/ABD status on or before the June 15, 2022 (previously May 31, 2022) deadline.
+- While nominating an applicant for the scholarship, member programs should consider the feasibility of the applicant to advance to the candidacy stage by June 15, 2023.
+Scholarship awardees will be required to provide proof (letter from research advisor) verifying the candidacy/ABD status on or before the June 15, 2023, deadline.
 Awardees who are unable to meet this requirement cannot defer the scholarship to the next funding cycle.

 Graduate students must complete all sections of the on-line application using the link provided below to upload the required documents.
 Uploaded documents should be single-spaced; Arial 12-point font; with one-inch margins.